Weakest Link (American game show): International release

 In May 2001, the BBC began to show episodes of the American NBC primetime version.
 These were billed as 'Weakest Link USA' in programming guides, although the title sequence was not altered to reflect this fact.
 Break bumpers and references to commercial breaks were removed and alternative credits were used (these credits were used when GSN began reairing the series).
-Notably, despite the show being produced by the BBC, the famous 'BBC Blocks' were not included (as was a requirement at that time for all BBC produced or funded programming) in the title sequence.
-The BBC did not air the 30-minute syndicated version.
+Notably, despite the show being produced by the BBC, the network's logo was not included (as was a requirement at that time for all BBC produced or funded programming) in the title sequence.
+The BBC did not air the thirty-minute syndicated version.

 Specials

 Various specials aired on both the NBC and syndicated versions.
 Occasionally the contestants on these episodes all had something in common, such as an episode featuring celebrities, family members, contestants with the same occupation or Halloween and Christmas episodes in which all the contestants wore holiday-themed costumes.
 Other episodes invited back previously-losing contestants, either those who had lost in the final round or those who were eliminated in the first round of voting on their original episode.
 Colin Jost, then president of The Harvard Lampoon at Harvard University competed on a college edition of the syndicated version, winning $5,250.
 Jost later became a writer and cast member of Saturday Night Live.

-Celebrity episodes were common on the NBC version, in which all participants played for charity (as is traditionally the case with most celebrity editions of game shows), and eliminated celebrities still won $10,000–$25,000 for their respective charities; for this reason, the last two words of John Cramer's opening spiel "the rest will leave with nothing" were omitted, while Anne's farewell to the final round loser was changed from "you leave with nothing" to "you will just go away".
+Celebrity episodes were common on the NBC version, in which all participants played for charity (as is traditionally the case with most celebrity editions of game shows), and eliminated celebrities still won $10,000–$25,000 for their respective charities; for this reason, the last two words of John Cramer's opening spiel "the rest will leave with nothing" were omitted, while Anne Robinson's farewell to the final round loser was changed from "you leave with nothing" to "you will just go away".